-Summary: The Okavango River Basin (ORB) remains one of the least human 2. impacted basins on the African continent.
+Secondary type of intervention Primary target beneficiaries Secondary target beneficiaries Summary: The Okavango River Basin (ORB) remains one of the least human impacted basins on the African continent.
 Mounting socio-economic pressures on the basin in the riparian countries, Angola, Botswana and Namibia, threaten to change its present character.
 It is anticipated that in the long term this may result in irretrievable environmental breakdown and consequent loss of domestic and global benefits.
 Maintaining these benefits requires agreement over the sharing of both the benefits and associated liabilities (to include those of an environmental and ecological nature) through joint management of the basin's water resources.
-The 1994 OKACOM Agreement, 1995 SADC Protocol on Shared Watercourse Systems and the 1997 UN Convention on the law of the non-navigational uses of international watercourses provide a framework for such an agreement.
-Under the OKACOM Agreement, the riparian countries are working toward the implementation of an Integrated Management Plan (IMP) for the basin.
-However, the current focus for analysis, communication, policy and institutional development is limited.
-GEF support will help mitigate transboundary externalities and secure global benefits and also provide national economic and environmental benefits.
-This preliminary project will enable the formulation of a Strategic Action Programme (SAP) to structure inputs and resources prior to implementation of a larger joint programme of action.
-The SAP formulation will involve completion of the draft Transboundary Diagnostic Analysis (TDA) begun during Block B implementation and launch policy initiatives to enable all three countries to agree a programme of joint management.
-The SAP will include necessary baseline and additional actions to address the priority transboundary issues and provide an essential monitoring and evaluation tool for implementation.
+The 1994 OKACOM Agreement, 1995 SADC Protocol on Shared Watercourse Systems and the 1997 UN Convention on the law of the non-navigational uses of international watercourses provides a framework for such an agreement.
+Under the OKACOM Agreement, the riparian countries are working toward the implementation of an Integrated Management Plan (IMP) for the basin on the basis of an Environmental Assessment (EA).

+To address the critical transboundary elements of the proposed EA and IMP, Stage I of GEF support will enable the completion of a Trans-boundary Diagnostic Analysis (TDA), and formulate a Strategic Action programme (SAP).
+This Project provides for these activities, and sets the stage for long term investment activities to protect the ecological integrity of the basin.
+Specifically, the TDA will develop required physical and socio-economic models across the whole basin needed to facilitate joint management based on wide participation and the removal of institutional barriers.
+The SAP will structure diverse inputs and identify specific resources necessary for implementation of the transboundary elements of the EA and the IMP.
+A follow on project will support implementation phase.
 The project provides for a process of formal endorsement of the SAP by the participating governments, support to the translation of SAP provisions into national policy and legislation, and the mobilisation of institutional and investment resources for its implementation.
+Following an OKACOM decision in July 2001, the Programme Management Unit (PMU) is to be located in Luanda, Angola.